Canadian Ivory Inc.

 Whale Baleen - Bowhead whale - Balaena mysticetus

-Baleen has a streaked dark grey coating over a jet black interior.
-Once used as stays in ladies' corsets of Victorian times, it was regarded as nature's plastic because there is some elasticity to thin pieces.
-It is used today in carvings or as accent pieces in carvings and also reverse scrimshaw (white on black).
+Baleen from the bowhead whale has a streaked dark grey coating over a jet black interior.
+Once used as stays in ladies' corsets of Victorian times, umbrella ribs, return springs for harpsicords, and buggy whips, it was regarded as nature's plastic because there is some elasticity to thin pieces.
+There was high demand in Europe in the 19th C. It is used today in carvings or as accent pieces in carvings and also reverse scrimshaw (white on black).
 Baleen will take a high gloss with polishing.

 It is regarded as Appendix 1 in CITES and is available in Canada only.

-A limited number of whale teeth is available.
-These teeth have a long history for carving, scrimshanding and collecting.
-These teeth are CITES Appendix I and international trade is not possible.
-They were obtained in the 1970's, prior to trade bans being put in place.
-Available in Canada only.
+These Sperm whale teeth have a long history for carving, scrimshanding and collecting.
+These Sperm whale teeth are CITES Appendix I and as such international trade is not possible.
+They were imported into Canada in the early 1970's from off shore sources, prior to trade bans being put in place.
+Available for sale in Canada only.

 Mammoth Tusk